Top Five Most Sustainable Fabrics

 Recycled polyester, therefore not only has a lower footprint at the production stage, but is also putting back into circulation materials that were no longer wanted.

-You can learn more about how we make our socks from recycled polyester at Teddy Locks here.
+You can learn more about how we make our socks from recycled polyester at Teddy Locks on our Recycling page.

 Like recycled polyester, recycled nylon is made from trash - from pre-consumer textile waste, or post-consumer materials such as carpets and fishing nets.